usc-isi-i2/linked-maps/denoising/README.md

 # Denoising
 - Denoising is the task of removing false positives from map vector data using clustering analysis.
 - Because of the usage of clustering techniques in determining the noise, this method is unsupervised.
-- It is (as of yet) intended to work for linear continuous features such as railroads, roads, waterlines.
+- It is (as of yet) intended to work only for linear continuous features such as railroads, roads, waterlines.

 <hr>